ShirinG/ShirinG.github.io/_posts/2016-11-27-flu_outcome_ML_post.md

 <br>

+For a comparison of feature selection methods see [here](https://shiring.github.io/machine_learning/2017/01/15/rfe_ga_post).

 If you see any mistakes or have tips and tricks for improvement, please don't hesitate to let me know!
 Thanks. :-)

 ------------------------------------------------------------------------